 - Has a bug bounty system to reduce the risk of vulnerabilities.

 - There are KYC, account signup, or special permission requirements.

 - The company has a diverse array of independent validator clients.

 - You get full custody of all validator keys.

-Staking as a Service is a model that has some clear advantages and some weaknesses as well, depending largely on your proficiency in the technical aspects of cryptocurrencies and blockchain networks.
+Staking-as-a-service is a model with clear advantages and weaknesses, depending mainly on your proficiency in the technical aspects of cryptocurrencies and blockchain networks.

-- Beginner friendly – no need for advanced knowledge about blockchain.
+- It’s beginner-friendly, with no need for advanced knowledge about blockchain.

 - You don’t have to worry about security and network uptime.

 - You still retain control of your investment via ownership of validator keys.

 - You don’t have to invest money into IT hardware